These circular routes will take you over babbling becks and through breathtaking moorland, before dropping you back off at the start.

 With striking abbey ruins en route, this 7-mile circular walk offers historical pitstops and some of the best views in North Yorkshire.
 Officially the start of the Cleveland Way, the first section has a few steep pathways and views of Helmsley Castle if you look behind you.
 You’ll continue through a patch of woodland filled with wild garlic and bluebells on your way to Rievaullx Abbey ruins, where you can take a breather at the tearooms onsite.
 From here, you’ll continue towards Griff Farm, with more glimpses of the abbey from afar, before retracing the first section of the walk back to Helmsley.

-The Helmsley and Rievaulx Abbey Circular starts at Cleveland Way Car Park, Helmsley, North Yorkshire, YO62 5AT.
+Start at Cleveland Way Car Park, Helmsley, North Yorkshire, YO62 5AT.
+Check out the route.

 Hubberholme and Birks Fell